Invariant Jet differentials and Asymptotic Serre duality: Preliminaries on Jet Bundles

-obtained inductively making $X_k$ a weighted projective bundle over $X$ (see \cite{D1} and \cite{D2} for definitions).
-The sequence provides a tool to study the locus of nonconstant holomorphic maps $f:\mathbb{C} \to X$ such that $f'(t) \in V$.
-It is a conjecture due to Green-Griffiths that the total image of all these curves is included in a proper subvariety of $X$; provided $X$ is of \textbf{general type}.
-By general type we mean $K_{V}$ the canonical bundle of $V$ is big, cf. \cite{D1}.
-An alternative way to define $X_k$, is to identify its sections by the weighted homogeneous polynomials in the jet variables $\xi_1,..., \xi_k$ with weights $(1,2,...,k)$ respectively, and coefficients to be germs of analytic functions on $X$.
-We denote by $E_{k,m}^{GG}$ the sections of total weight $m$.
+inductively obtained making $X_k$ a weighted projective bundle over $X$ (see \cite{D1} and \cite{D2} for definitions).
+The bundles $\pi_k:X_k \to X$ provide a tool to study the locus of nonconstant holomorphic maps $f:\mathbb{C} \to X$ such that $f'(t) \in V$, since such a curve has a lift to $f_{[k]}:\mathbb{C} \to X_k $ for every $ k $.
+Using the notation in \cite{D1}, we write $E_{k, m}^{GG}V^* =(\pi_{k})_* \mathcal{O}_{X_k}(m)$.
+Any entire curve $ f: \mathbb{C} \to X $ satisfies $Q(f_{[k]})=0$, where $f_{[k]}$ is a lift of $f$ and $Q$ is a global section of the jet bundle (see \cite{D1}).
+It is a conjecture due to Green-Griffiths since the total image of all these curves is included in a proper subvariety of $X$, provided $X$ is of \textbf{general type}.
+By general type, we mean $K_{V}$, the canonical bundle of $V$ is big, cf. \cite{D1}.
+One can define the Green-Griffiths bundle $X_k$ as follows,